Everything you need to know

 Needless to say, not everybody has to become a best-seller writer, but we can conclude that the ability of writing is really useful in our life.
 The same thing happens with programming skills and computational thinking.

-If we don’t have any programming competences we will be in serious disadvantage facing the ones who already have these skills, since it is a universal language used in all disciplines.
+If we don’t have any programming skills we will be in serious disadvantage facing the ones who already have these skills, since it is a universal language used in all disciplines.

 Isn’t programming too complicated for a child?